tobega/tailspin-v0/TailspinReference.md

 ### Do-nothing block (guard clause)
 Sometimes it is easier or clearer to specify conditions which you don't want to do anything with.
-A matcher block can be simply the word `void` to indicate this case.
+A matcher block can be simply the word `!VOID` to indicate this case.

 ### Such-that conditions
 Sometimes you want to match relations between parts of a structure or values at certain array positions, then you can